2021–22 Michigan State Spartans men's basketball team: Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Spartans finished the 2020–21 season 15–13, 9–11 in Big Ten play to finish in a tie for eighth place.
 The 9–11 finish marked the first time the Spartans had finished with a record under .500 in conference play under Izzo.
 As the No. 9 seed in the Big Ten tournament, they lost to No. 8-seeded Maryland marking the first time the Spartans did not play in the quarterfinals of the Big Ten tournament in the tournament's history.
 The Spartans received an at-large bid to the NCAA tournament as the No. 11 seed in the East region.
 The selection marked the school's 23rd straight tournament appearance which was the second longest active streak of tournament appearances.
 In their First Four matchup, they were defeated by eventual Final Four participant UCLA.
+The Spartans were led by Aaron Henry who averaged 15.4 points and 5.6 rebounds per game.